socadk/design-practice-repository/background-information/README.md

 * OMG SPEM for method terminology and method engineering (e.g. in software engineering research) -->

+[arc42](https://arc42.org/) is a rich 12-section template for architecture descriptions.
+It comes with many hints, examples of SMART quality attributes, and much more.
+Many of the general purpose artifacts in DPR also appear in arc42.

 See this [presentation](https://sagra2016.files.wordpress.com/2016/10/zio-towardsopenleanarchitectureframework-sagranov2016v10p.pdf) and this [IFS website](https://ifs.hsr.ch/index.php?id=13195&L=4)<!-- >, [blog post]() --> for more pointers.